 course starts in the morning of Sept.
 7th and ends on the evening of Sept.
 18th, 2020 (arrival 6th, departure 19th)

-submit one (1) pdf file with your CV (resume), a Personal Statement of Interest and Qualifications (maximum 350 words), and two references (name and email) of colleagues who are familiar with your professional/academic work.
+submit one (1) pdf file with your CV (resume), a Personal Statement of Interest and Qualifications (maximum 350 words), and two references (just their name and email) of colleagues who are familiar with your professional/academic work.
 Please state clearly what your animal movement analysis and R skills are and what you expect from AniMove.